eloyesp/reader/README.md

 ## Article ##

 Articles are commentable and can be marked with a star.
+They are updated each 5 minutes (ussing cron with whenever)

 ## TODO ##

-- Articles list
-  - Update feeds each 5 minutes (cron)
 - Add search by article and channel:
   - summary
   - title